hanruihua/hanruihua.github.io/_pages/research.md

 ![self-driving bus](https://hanruihua.info/images/self_driving.png)
 - This research aim at developing the self-driving system for the bus with exteroceptive sensors including LIDARs and cameras to perform autonomous navigation on the road.

-- Responsibilities: Developing the algorithm for the localization of the bus with binocular camera based on ORB SLAM and filter algorithm such as EKF, PF.
+- Responsibilities: Developing the algorithm for localization of the bus with binocular camera based on ORB SLAM and filter algorithm such as EKF, PF.